A multivalued version of the Radon-Nikodym theorem, via the single-valued Gould integral: A Radon-Nikod y m type theorem

 Now, notice that, under the above conditions, the $C(\Omega)$-valued measure $U_{M_0} - U_M$ (which is non-negative, of course) has null integral.
-This almost immediately implies the following result. \begin{theorem} Let $M$ be any multisubmeasure as above, and $f:T\to \mathbb{R}_0^+$ any bounded mapping.
+This almost immediately implies the following result. \begin{theorem} Let $f:T\to \mathbb{R}_0^+$ any bounded mapping.
 Then $f$ is $M$-integrable if and only if it is $M_0$-integrable, and the integrals coincide. \end{theorem} \begin{proof} Assume that $f$ is integrable with respect to $M$.
-Then it is $U_M$-integrable, and
+Then it is $U_M$-integrable, and $U\left(\int_T f dM \right)=\int_Tf dU_M.$ Now, it is sufficient to apply Corollary \ref{4.9} to deduce that $f$ is integrable also with respect to $U_{M_0}$ with the same integral, so $U\left(\int_T f dM \right)=\int_T f dU_M=\int_T f dU_{M_0},$ which also shows that $\int_Tf dU_{M_0}$ is in the range of $U$.
+Thanks to Theorem \ref{singlegould} this is enough to conclude that $f$ is integrable with respect to $M_0$ and the two integrals agree.
+A reverse argument also shows the opposite implication, so the proof is complete. \end{proof} \\